-Cognitive behavioral therapy is grounded in the belief that it is a person’s perception of events—rather than the events themselves—that determines how he or she will feel and act.
-For example, if a person with anxiety strongly believes that “everything will turn out badly today,” then these negative thoughts may influence him or her to focus only on the perceived negative things that may happen while blocking out or completely avoiding thoughts or actions that may disprove that negative belief system.
-Afterward, when nothing appears to go right in the day, the person may feel even more anxious than before, the negative belief system may be strengthened, and the person is at risk of being trapped in a vicious, continuous cycle of negativity and anxiety.
+Cognitive behavioral therapy is grounded in the belief that how a person perceives events determines how they will act.
+It is not the events themselves that determine the person's actions or feelings.
+For example, a person with anxiety may believe that “everything will turn out badly today.”
+These negative thoughts may influence their focus.
+They may then only perceive negative things that happen.
+Meanwhile, they may block out or avoid thoughts or actions that could disprove the negative belief system.
+Afterward, when nothing appears to go right in the day, the person may feel even more anxious than before.
+The negative belief system may get stronger.
+The person is at risk of being trapped in a vicious, continuous cycle of anxiety.

-Cognitive behavioral therapists believe that by adjusting our thoughts, we can directly influence our emotions and behavior.
-This adjustment process is referred to as cognitive restructuring.
-Aaron T. Beck, the psychiatrist widely considered to be the father of cognitive therapy, believed that a person’s thinking pattern may become established in childhood and that certain cognitive errors could lead to depressogenic or dysfunctional assumptions.
+Cognitive behavioral therapists believe we can adjust our thoughts.
+This is thought to directly influence our emotions and behavior.
+The adjustment process is called cognitive restructuring.
+Aaron T. Beck is the psychiatrist widely considered to be the father of cognitive therapy.
+He believed a person’s thinking pattern may become established in childhood.
+He found that certain cognitive errors could lead to depressogenic or dysfunctional assumptions.

 Common cognitive errors and their associated dysfunctional assumptions include:

-- Self-references: Each person always focuses his or her attention on me, especially when I fail.
+- Self-references: "People always focuses attention on me, especially when I fail."

 - Dichotomous thinking: Viewing the world in extremes, black or white, with nothing in between.

-The cognitive behavioral process is based on an educational model where people in therapy are helped to unlearn negative reactions and learn new, positive emotional and behavioral reactions to challenging situations.
-By breaking down overwhelming problems into small manageable parts, and then setting and reaching short-term goals, the therapist gradually adjusts the way the person in treatment thinks, feels, and reacts in challenging situations.
-Changing attitudes and behaviors can help people learn to address specific issues in positive and productive ways.
+The cognitive behavioral process is based on an educational model.
+People in therapy are helped to unlearn negative reactions and learn new ones.
+These are positive reactions to challenging situations.
+CBT helps break down overwhelming problems into small, manageable parts.
+Therapists help people set and reach short-term goals.
+Then the therapist gradually adjusts how the person in treatment thinks, feels, and reacts in tough situations.
+Changing attitudes and behaviors can help people learn to address specific issues in productive ways.

-Cognitive behavioral therapy involves much more than just sitting and talking about whatever comes to mind.
-This structured approach ensures that the therapist and the individual in treatment are focused on the goals of each session, ensuring that the time spent in therapy is productive.
-The person in therapy benefits from a collaborative relationship in which he or she is able to reveal personal issues without fear of judgment and is helped to understand the issues at hand without being told which choices he or she should make.
+Cognitive behavioral therapy involves more than sitting and talking about what comes to mind.
+This structured approach keeps the therapist and the person in treatment focused on the goals of each session.
+This ensures the time spent in therapy is productive.
+The person in therapy benefits from a collaborative relationship.
+They can reveal personal issues without fear of judgment.
+The therapist helps them understand the issues at hand.
+However, they do not tell the person in therapy which choices to make.

-CBT techniques incorporate many different therapeutic tools to help people in therapy evaluate their emotional patterns and states.
+CBT techniques incorporate many different therapeutic tools.
+These tools help people in therapy evaluate their emotional patterns and states.
 CBT therapists may employ common techniques such as:

 - Challenging beliefs

-- Social, physical, and thinking exercises to make a person aware of his or her emotional and behavioral patterns
+- Social, physical, and thinking exercises.
+These may help someone become aware of their emotional and behavioral patterns.

-To reinforce the therapy, homework (such as practical exercises, reading, or writing assignments) is completed by the individual in treatment, outside of the scheduled time for therapy.
-Homework is a crucial aspect of many CBT treatment plans and challenges the affected individual to continue working independently, even after therapy comes to an end.
+Homework is completed by the person in treatment.
+It might include practical exercises, reading, or writing assignments.
+This helps reinforce the therapy.
+The homework is done outside of the scheduled time for therapy.
+Homework is a crucial aspect of many CBT treatment plans.
+It challenges the person to continue working on their own, even after therapy comes to an end.

-Most people who receive cognitive behavioral therapy usually do so for an average of 16 sessions, each of which lasts about an hour.
-People in treatment learn new coping skills in order to better handle their issues, develop more positive beliefs and behaviors, and may even resolve long-standing life problems.
+Most people who receive cognitive behavioral therapy do so for an average of 16 sessions.
+Each of these lasts about an hour.
+People in treatment learn new coping skills to handle their issues.
+They develop more positive beliefs and behaviors.
+Some even resolve long-standing life problems.

-People with clearly defined behavioral and emotional concerns and people with specific problems affecting their quality of life tend to reap the greatest benefits from cognitive behavioral therapy.
-Under these conditions, the therapist and the person in treatment know exactly which issue to target, making CBT’s problem-solving and goal-oriented approach a good fit.
-CBT is used to effectively treat a wide variety of conditions, including:
+Some factors make people more likely to benefit from CBT.
+People with clearly defined behavioral and emotional concerns may find CBT helpful.
+Those with specific problems that affect their quality of life can also benefit from cognitive behavioral therapy.
+Under these conditions, the therapist and the person in treatment know which issue to target.
+This makes CBT’s problem-solving and goal-oriented approach a good fit.
+CBT is used to effectively treat many conditions, including: